Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 <div class="flex-1">

-- Problems of the file-based approach can be avoided by delegating data related operations to a separate software, **Database Management System** (DBMS)
-- It controls all access to the database
+- The limitations of the file-based approach can be overcome by using a separate software system called a **database management system** (DBMS), which manages and controls all access to the database
-- It allows users to define the database, usually through a **Data Definition Language** (DDL)
+- DBMS allows users to define the structure of a database using a a **data definition language** (DDL)
-- It allows insert, update, delete, and retrieve data from the database, usually through a **Data Manipulation Language** (DML)
+- DBMS also enables users to insert, update, delete, and retrieve data from the database using a **data manipulation language** (DML)

 </div>
 </div>

 ---

-## Database approach in data management
+## DBMS approach in data management

 <div class="flex">
 <div class="flex-1 m-r-2">